First-move advantage in chess: White has an enduring advantage

 The above conclusions are about optimal play; human play is far from optimal.
 A pawn down without compensation is usually lost with perfect play, but accumulated small errors mean that grandmasters have a difficult time converting games against engines when they are a clean minor piece up, and have sometimes even lost.
 In a knight odds for compensation 16-game rapid match (the compensation being either a pawn, castling rights, or Chess960 with the king and rooks on their normal squares; time control 15+10 with the engine always playing White) between GM Alex Lenderman and the engine Komodo in 2020, Lenderman won 9–7 (+5 −3 =8), demonstrating the difficulties involved.
 Komodo played a six-game match at full knight odds against GM David Smerdon at the same time control the same year; Smerdon won 5–1 (+5 −1 =0).
 Thus, there is a large difference between the threshold of being objectively lost, and the threshold of resignability (not being able to create practical chances) in human play.
-As of 2024, grandmasters need roughly knight odds to be competitive against engines.
+As of 2025, strong grandmasters need roughly knight odds to be competitive against engines, and International Masters roughly rook odds.